Public housing estates in Ho Man Tin: History

+Before 1948, the population of Ho Man Tin mostly lived in squatter housing, which were usually temporary structures constructed with non-durable materials like wood and iron-zinc plates and asbestos roofings.

+In 1948, Cottage Resettlement Areas (香港平房區）were introduced by the Hong Kong British Colonial Government in an attempt to reduce squatter housing.
+Four areas, including Ho Man Tin (Kings Park) were designated as Cottage Resettlement Areas.
+In these areas, the government provided basic utilities such as streetlights, a drainage system, communal fresh water supply, and communal toilets.
+In turn, re-settlers would have to fund and build standardized 13 by 13 feet housing units with materials abiding to the government's standards.
+By 1954, Ho Man Tin and Kings Park resettlement area had a population of 20,950 residents, and was the most populated Cottage Resettlement Area in Hong Kong.
+Non-profit organizations also played a key role in the expansion of Ho Man Tin's Cottage Area.
+For example, by mid 1956 the non-profit organization Hong Kong Settlers Housing Corporation (香港平民屋宇有限公司) have completed around 1500 cottages in Ho Man Tin, Tung Tau, Shek Shan, North Point and Chai Wan combined.

+In 1958, the government began clearing some Cottage Resettlement Areas in order to free up land for constructing higher density multi-storey resettlement blocks, Ho Man Tin was one of the first areas to be cleared due to its prime location in the heart of Kowloon.
+Cottages were gradually replaced by public housing estates such as Oi Man Estate completed between 1974 and 1975.

 Overview

+The Ho Man Tin Area consisting of Quarry Hill and No.12 Hill, has 8 housing estates in total: 3 Public Housing Estates managed by the Hong Kong Housing Authority, 4 Home Ownership Scheme (HOS) estates managed by the Hong Kong Housing Authority, and 1 Sandwich scheme housing estate managed by the Hong Kong Housing Society.

 Cascades

 Cascades (欣圖軒) is a Sandwich Class Housing Scheme estate developed by the Hong Kong Housing Society in Chung Hau Street, No. 12 Hill, Kowloon, Hong Kong.
 It is located near Chun Man Court, Ho Man Tin Estate, Ho Man Tin Government Offices, Hong Kong Metropolitan University and the Hong Kong Housing Authority Headquarters.
 It consists of four residential blocks completed in 1999 and offering 712 units.
 Cascades is located in Oi Man constituency of the Kowloon City District Council.
 It was formerly represented by Mak Sui-ki, who was elected in the 2019 elections until July 2021.

 Houses

 Cascades is in Primary One Admission (POA) School Net 34.
 Within the school net are multiple aided schools (operated independently but funded with government money) and two government schools: Farm Road Government Primary School and Ma Tau Chung Government Primary School.

 Chun Man Court

 Chun Man Court (俊民苑) is a Home Ownership Scheme court on No. 12 Hill, near Oi Man Estate.
 It consists of 12 blocks built in 1981.